amirsaam/Radix-UI-Swift/README.md

         layout: .leading,
         radius: .large,
         color: .grass
-    ),
+    )
-    isLoading: .constant(false) // for disabling the loading state change )
+// you completely ignore passing `isLoading` to the button style if you don't want to utilize the loading state )
 // layout: icon, title, leading, trailing
 // radius: none, large, full